d-kostov-dev/ng2-mdf-validation-messages/README.md

 * Add number

 ### Functionality
-Currently users can create their custom validations, but this functionality is not yet well tested.
+Currently users can create their custom validations, but this functionality is not well tested yet.
 Example for custom validation:

 ```TypeScript
 static maxNumber(max: number, message: string /* Message is requried for custom validations */): ValidatorFn {